 Robert Redford has done it all and done it all well on the big screen: acting, directing and producing.
-As an actor, he’s also done it all: westerns, war movies, drama and comedy (not to mention a great little-known caper film called “The Hot Rock” – click here for my review).
-While there is not one genre I would say is his best, there is one that I enjoy the most: espionage.
-Here I’ll look at the spy masterpiece “Three Days of the Condor,” which, although just over 40 years old as I expand this review in 2017, is as relevant today as it was in 1975.
-It’s also a masterpiece of Redford’s career.
+As an actor, he’s also done it all: westerns, war movies, drama and comedy (not to mention a neat, little-remembered caper film called “The Hot Rock” – click here for my review – taken from a Donald E. Westlake novel of the same name).
+While there is not one genre I would say is his best, there is one that I enjoy the most: Espionage.
+Here I’ll look at the spy masterpiece “Three Days of the Condor,” which, although just over 40 years old as I expand this review in 2018, is as relevant today as it was in 1975.
+It’s also a masterpiece from Redford’s career and makes you long for the day of films of intelligence, depth and top-shelf acting throughout the cast.

 ‘Three Days of the Condor’